 You can turn long dresses and skirts into short ones, shirts into crop tops, and long sleeves into ¾, half, or short sleeves.

-After you are done with your transformation, you will have excess fabric.
+After you have done the transformation, you will have excess fabric.
 Don’t throw it away.
-These fabrics can be used to make bags, scrunchies or, if you have a lot of access fabric, it can be turned into a skirt or top.
+You can use these fabrics to make bags, scrunchies or – if you have a lot of excess fabric – turn them into a skirt or top.
 If creativity fails you, it can still be a rag (but come on, you are more innovative than that).

 2. Extend or patch it

 This part requires more creativity as you’ll be adding an extra piece of fabric onto your clothes.

 Let’s tackle holes first.
 It could be holes in your socks, your knitwear, your jeans or your jacket – apparels cannot escape a tug that could result in ever-expanding holes.
 Here are a few ways you can patch it up:

 - Do some embroidery magic with just a needle and embroidery thread.
 Perfect for small holes.
 You can add similar patterns, so it looks like the stitches are meant to be there.

 - Patch large holes with fabric scrap (which you may have discarded after your snipping project).
 Perfect for jeans, patching them up scrap fabric will give it a unique style.
 You can learn how to patch holes by following this video by Knots & Needles.